Miner Annual Refresher Training

 - Personal Protective Equipment

-- Plus any of the topics you may require from the 24 hour new miner training
+- Plus any of the topics you may require for your operations.
+We will tailor the course content for you at no additional cost.

 How long is the certification good for?